RojunLin/R-3CNN/README.md

 ## Preparation
 + Dataset download:

   Our method is trained and verified on [SCUT-FBP5500 benchmark dataset](https://github.com/HCIILAB/SCUT-FBP5500-Database-Release).
-The folder of images is renamed as 'faces', and put under './examples/data' directory, where train and test set have been already provided.
+The facial images should be put under `examples/data/faces`, where train and test set have been already provided.

 + Image pairs generation:
    ```